beastarman74/portsshare/README.md

 The configuration is defined in a YAML file (`config.yaml`).
 Each tunnel is specified with the following parameters:

-- `tunnel_user`: SSH username for the source server.
+- `tunnel_user`: The SSH username for the source server.
-- `tunnel_host`: Hostname or IP address of the source server.
+- `tunnel_host`: Hostname or IP address of the docker host server.
-- `source_host_ssh_port`: SSH port of the source server.
+- `tunnel_port`: The SSH port of the docker host server.
-- `source_port`: The port on the source server to be forwarded.
+- `local_port`: The port on the docker host server to be forwarded to.
-- `target_ssh_user`: SSH username for the target server.
-- `target_host`: Hostname or IP address of the target server.
-- `target_host_ssh_port`: SSH port of the target server.
-- `target_port`: The port on the target server where the source port will be forwarded to.
+- `remote_port`: The port on the tunnel host to be forwarded to the local port.

+- The SSH key used to authenticate again the remote tunnel hosts.
+The key should be able to be used to authenticate to all tunnel hosts specified in the config.yaml file.
+- The SSH key folder should be mapped into the docker container.

 ### Example Configuration